UMAprotocol/dev-quickstart/README.md

 ## Install dependencies

-You will need to install the long-term support version of nodejs, currently nodejs v14 or v16.
+You will need to install the long-term support version of nodejs, currently nodejs v16.
 You will also need to install yarn.

 ## Build